gundb/port/README.md

 Feel free to watch the NordicJS follow-up talk on doing distributed load testing against your server.
 Note that `/test` contains a duplicate of the code, you can ignore these duplicates.

 Any questions?
 Hit me up on https://gitter.im/amark/gun !

+> Note: This does not implement an API for whatever language you port GUN to.
+The [javascript](http://gun.js.org/docs/javascript) API so far has been the hardest thing to build, not GUN itself.
+(The API is considered separate from GUN's wire spec protocol.)